Maximum occupation time of a transient excited random walk on Z: Reduction to a branching process

 \section{Reduction to a branching process}

-The proof of our main results which is given in the next section relies on the use of a mapping of the paths of ERW into realizations of a suitable branching process with migration.
-In this section we discuss the branching process framework and recall some auxiliary results related to it; see \cite{kosygina2,kosygina1} and \cite{erwnotes} for more details.
+The proof of our main results, given in this section, relies on the use of a mapping of the paths of ERW into realizations of a suitable branching process with migration.
+In this section we discuss the branching process framework and recall some auxiliary results related to it; see \cite{kosygina2,kosygina1} or expository surveys \cite{erwnotes, kosygina3} for more details.